What is a suitable give to a homestay family?

 What do you define as easy, intermediate and hard trekking?

 Trekking Is defined as a category of adventure travel.
 This typically involves visits to remote areas, with overnight lodging in tents or other basic accommodation.
 It is more strenuous than walking but less strenuous than hiking.

 Compared to trekking in India or Nepal, trekking in Sapa is easy.
 However, due to rapid changes in the weather, and the local terrain, trekking here is classified as moderate.
 Please note the journey times to each destination, in order that you can confirm your suitability to the conditions.

-Intermediate to Hard trekking: The route has a steep inclines and often is off road in very remote areas.
+- Intermediate to Hard trekking: The route has a steep incline and often is off the road in very remote areas.
 These will be very difficult during periods of rain.

 Each situation is dependent on the weather.
 This is especially true in Sapa.

 N.B.
 We always try to tailor the trek to adapt to changes in the weather.
 If you wish to hire a support vehicle to drive between certain points, this is possible at Trekking Sapa at a reasonable extra charge.